 - Pre-existing medical conditions.

-- If Suboxone was mixed with other drugs or alcohol.
+- If Suboxone was mixed with other drugs or combined with alcohol.

 - The presence of mental health disorders.